-A group brainstorming strategy designed to promote thinking for a topic, concept, text, etc. Students engage to activate prior knowledge and make connections to new learning via other resources.
+This group brainstorming strategy is designed to promote thinking about a specific topic, concept, or text.
+Students activate prior knowledge and make connections to new learning via other resources.

 Students rotate through a circuit of ABC posters every 2–3 minutes, generating words or phrases for each letter of the alphabet related to the topic provided.

 Organize students into small groups and provide the class with a topic.

 Provide each group with one colored marker (each group gets a different color) and poster paper that lists the alphabet in two columns (one letter per row in each column) while providing room for students to write.

 Groups write down words/phrases for as many letters on their poster as they can in the time provided using their prior knowledge of the topic.

 Call time.
 Groups rotate to the next poster, taking their marker with them.
 They pick up where the last group left off in trying to fill out the poster.

 Call time.
 Groups rotate again.
-They now use an outside resource to generate new words/phrases for the remaining letters.
+This time, have them use an outside resource to generate new words/phrases for the remaining letters.
 Students can also add to letters that were previously used.

 Call time.
 Groups rotate to their original poster to construct a summary statement that synthesizes the poster's information.

-Groups share out their summary statements with the whole class.
+Groups share out their summary statements with the class.

-(Optional) Individual students write a paragraph or two detailing how the information from the statement and poster impacted them as a learner.
+Optional: Individual students write a paragraph or two detailing how the information from the statement and poster affected them as a learner.